Kim Kardashian’s Mom Opens Up About Her Robbery As Kanye West Split Rumors Swirl

 Immediately after the incident took place, production on Keeping Up With the Kardashians was reportedly put on hold and Kim Kardashian began living her life in a much more private manner.
 In addition to keeping her social media posts to a minimum, Kim Kardashian began spending the majority of her time at home and was rarely seen in public for the first couple of months after the robbery.

-While Kim Kardashian took a break from the spotlight for months, she ultimately returned to social media, including her Instagram, Twitter and Snapchat accounts, and eventually began filming the 13th season of her family’s reality show with her mother and sisters.
+While Kim Kardashian took a break from the spotlight for months, she ultimately returned to social media, including her Instagram, Twitter, and Snapchat accounts, and eventually began filming the 13th season of her family’s reality show with her mother and sisters.

 “When we started filming again and started getting up and running, obviously [Kim Kardashian] was around because we all practically live together on the same street,” Jenner continued.
 “We started filming and what was coming out of that was very therapeutic for her, I think, to just explain to us and walk us through [the robbery].”